What is a Ligament?

 A ligament is a short tough connective tissue band composed mainly of long, wiry collagen fibers.
 Ligaments connect bones to other bones in and around the joints.
-Ligaments provide static stability to joints, that means, ligaments prevent excessive movement of joints and prevents certain movements altogether.
+Ligaments provide static stability to joints, which means, ligaments prevent excessive movement of joints and prevent certain movements altogether.

-A ligament can be injured due to sudden change in direction, wrong landing, or a blunt force hit to the knee, such as in football tackle.
-Muscular weakness or incoordination predisposes to ligament sprain or tear.
+Knee Ligament Injuries can occur due to sudden change in direction, wrong landing, or a blunt force hit to the knee, such as in football tackle.
+Muscular weakness or incoordination predisposes to a ligament sprain or tear.

 Major Knee Ligaments

 - ACL: Anterior Cruciate Ligament

 - Coronary Ligament